• 1-888-490-6213

 If you do not have a spouse, and have not designated a beneficiary, your survivor benefits will be paid to your estate.

-If you are an active employee – and you have already received your first annual statement – you can view your beneficiary information on file by logging in to your personal profile on the Pension Plan’s Employee Self Service Website and clicking on 'Annual Statements' in the top menu bar.
+If you are an active employee – and you have already received your first annual statement – you can view your beneficiary information on file by logging in to your personal profile on the Pension Plan’s Employee Self Service Website and clicking on 'Personal Information’ and then ‘Beneficiary Information’ in the top menu bar.

 Beneficiary Designation Form (Non HRCE Employees)